France: Sports

-Both the national football team and the national rugby union team are nicknamed "Les Bleus" in reference to the team's shirt colour as well as the national French tricolour flag.
+Both the national football team and the national rugby union team are nicknamed "Les Bleus".
 Football is the most popular sport in France, with over 1,800,000 registered players and over 18,000 registered clubs.
-The football team is among the most successful in the world, with two FIFA World Cup victories in 1998 and 2018, two FIFA World Cup second places in 2006 and 2022, and two UEFA European Championships in 1984 and 2000.

-The top national football club competition is Ligue 1.
-France has produced some of the greatest players in the world, including three-time FIFA World Player of the Year Zinedine Zidane, three-time Ballon d'Or recipient Michel Platini, record holder for most goals scored at a World Cup Just Fontaine, first football player to receive the Légion d'honneur Raymond Kopa, and the record goalscorer for the French national team Thierry Henry.
+Rugby union is popular, particularly in Paris and the southwest of France.
+The national rugby union team has competed at every Rugby World Cup; it takes part in the annual Six Nations Championship.

 The French Open, also called Roland-Garros, is a major tennis tournament held over two weeks between late May and early June at the Stade Roland-Garros in Paris.
 It is the premier clay court tennis championship event in the world and the second of four annual Grand Slam tournaments.

-Rugby union is popular, particularly in Paris and the southwest of France.
-The national rugby union team has competed at every Rugby World Cup; it takes part in the annual Six Nations Championship.